 Purpose of study

-Our curriculum for physical education aims to ensure that all pupils:
+Our curriculum for music aims to ensure that all pupils:

 By the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the relevant programme of study.

 Enquiry-based and Literacy-loaded curriculum

 We are increasingly following a Literacy-loaded and enquiry-based approach to the study of our foundation subjects.
 This means that where appropriate, activities will link with aspects of core texts covered in English lessons, adding context and depth to the learning, and will be framed in ways which heighten children's engagement.
 Our children tell us that this helps them greatly: http://heywithzion.primaryblogger.co.uk/2018/11/29/thinking-about-thinking/

 Pupils are taught to:

 - use their voices expressively and creatively by singing songs and speaking chants and rhymes

 - listen with concentration and understanding to a range of high-quality live and recorded music

 - experiment with, create, select and combine sounds using the inter-related dimensions of music

 Key stage 2